 “Becoming untethered brings the freedom to fly wherever you are meant to go”

-If you are in a place where you know something needs to change between you and your animal, but you are not sure what might happen if you let go of the control and replace it with a relationship based in trust, and would like to discuss it further or just have a chat about certain behaviours you are seeing, contact me using the form below.
+If you are in a place where you know something needs to change between you and your animal, but you are not sure what might happen if you let go of the control and replace it with a relationship based in trust, come and join our Explorer, Learner or Participant Membership CLubs.
+They are set up to support you as you go through a process of working out who you want to be to yourself, and those around you.